How to Book a Stroopwafel Workshop in Amsterdam

 Gouda syrup waffle factory ticket

 For history fans and day-trippers.
-Gouda is where stroopwafels were invented around 1784 — the Kamphuisen family has been making them there for over 200 years.
-A factory ticket includes a tour of the making process and one fresh stroopwafel.
-Pair with a day trip to Gouda (cheese market, old town) for a full Dutch food-history day. €8 for the factory, plus €20 return train fare.
+The Kamphuisen family has made stroopwafels in Gouda for over 200 years.
+Factory ticket includes a tour of the making process and one fresh cookie.
+Pair with Gouda’s Saturday cheese market for a full Dutch food-history day. €8 factory entry plus €20 return train.

 Baker pressing waffle iron